gesu001/Work-Day-Scheduler/README.md

 ## Description

 This Work-Day-Scheduler application aims to assist scheduling tasks for each hour from 9am to 5 pm.
+Green, red or grey color represents future, present or past events.

 ## Technologies Used